auth0/docs/articles/applications/concepts/app-types-public-confidential.md

 ## Confidential applications

-Confidential applications are able to hold credentials in a secure way without exposing them to unauthorized parties.
+Confidential applications can hold credentials in a secure way without exposing them to unauthorized parties.
 They require a trusted backend server to store the secret(s).

 ### Grant types